 Measurement of the ambient concentrations of atmospheric amines is challenging due to their high volatility and polarity.
-Common techniques for the determination of low molecular weight alkylamine are gas chromatography (GC), high-performance liquid chromatography (HPLC), and ion chromatography (IC), coupled with different detectors.
-In direct analysis by IC the separation and quantification of all analytes is often difficult due to interference from other cations (e.g., sodium or potassium) and the difficulty of separate some of the amines (e.g., diethylamine and trimethylamine) (VandenBoer et al., 2012; Huang et al., 2014; Zhou et al., 2018; Feng et al., 2020).
-These problems can be addressed by carefully adjusting the temperature and the elution program, or by modifying the retention times of the interfering ions with an eluent additive (Place et al., 2017; Feng et al., 2020).
-PTR-MS is the elective technique for the direct (and on-line) determination of amines in the gas phase (Wang et al., 2020; Chang et al., 2022) with elevated analytical performances (fast response, high sensitivity).
-Unfortunately, it fails the separation of amines with the same molecular mass (i.e. DMA/EA and PA/trimethylamine, TMA).
-This drawback is also reported in direct HPLC-MS analysis of amines (Kieloaho et al. 2013; Tzitzikalaki et al., 2021), in view of the difficulties in separating these species (non-derivatized, in the absence of a suitable MS2 detection system).
+Common techniques for the determination of low-molecular-weight alkylamines are gas chromatography (GC), high-performance liquid chromatography (HPLC), and ion chromatography (IC), coupled with different detectors.
+In direct analysis by IC, the process of separation and quantification of all analytes is often difficult due to interference from other cations (e.g., sodium or potassium) and the difficulty to separate some of the amines (e.g., diethylamine and trimethylamine) (VandenBoer et al., 2012; Huang et al., 2014; Zhou et al., 2018; Feng et al., 2020).
+These problems can be addressed by carefully adjusting the temperature and the elution program or by modifying the retention times of the interfering ions with an eluent additive (Place et al., 2017; Feng et al., 2020).
+Proton-transferreaction mass spectrometry (PTR-MS) is the elective technique for the direct (and online) determination of amines in the gas phase (Wang et al., 2020; Chang et al., 2022) with elevated analytical performances (fast response, high sensitivity).
+Unfortunately, it fails for the separation of amines with the same molecular mass (i.e., dimethylamine/ethylamine (DMA/EA) and propylamine/trimethylamine (PA/TMA)).
+This drawback is also reported in the direct HPLC-MS analysis of amines (Kieloaho et al., 2013; Tzitzikalaki et al., 2021), in view of the difficulties in separating these species (non-derivatized, in the absence of a suitable MS2 detection system).
 Direct analyses of amines can also be performed using GC (Bai et al., 2019).
 However, the polar nature of small aliphatic amines makes these analyses unfavorable due to the adsorption and decomposition of the solute in the column, resulting in peak tailing and analyte losses.

 Because of the poor results often obtained with direct analyses of amines, the derivatization of the target analytes is recommended.
-Organic amines can be derivatized with various methods such as acylation, carbamate formation, Schiff base formation and silylation (Płotka-Wasylka et al., 2015).
-Among these methods, acylation and carbamate formation are the ones most commonly used because they allow a simple and fast derivatization step, where amines are easily derivatized in aqueous solutions and mild conditions.
+Organic amines can be derivatized with various methods such as acylation, carbamate formation, Schiff base formation, and silvlation (Płotka-Wasylka et al., 2015).
+Among these methods, acylation and carbamate formation are the ones most commonly used, because they allow for a simple and fast derivatization step, where amines are easily derivatized in aqueous solutions and mild conditions.
 The derivatization is usually followed by a GC or HPLC separation.
-Derivatization can also be used to add a chromophore (or a fluorophore) to derivatized analytes, allowing both improved chromatographic performance and the detection by UV-vis absorption or fluorescence (Płotka-Wasylka et al., 2015; Szulejko and Kim, 2014) with significant higher sensitivities with respect to the conventional detection of non-derivatized species.
-In this work a simple and sensitive analytical method for the determination of aliphatic amines contained in atmospheric PM has been developed and validated.
-It makes use of a water extraction of amines, their derivatization by

-Fmoc-OSu (9-fluorenylmethoxycarbonyl-N-hydroxysuccinimide), and their instrumental analysis by UHPLC with fluorescence detection (FLD).
-The procedure has been applied for the determination of six volatile aliphatic amines (methylamine (MA), dimethylamine (DMA), ethylamine (EA), diethylamine (DEA), propylamine (PA), and buthylamine (BA)) contained (as aminium salts) in PM10 samples of a highly anthropized area.
+Derivatization can also be used to add a chromophore (or a fluorophore) to derivatized analytes, allowing both improved chromatographic performance and the detection by UV-Vis absorption or fluorescence (Płotka-Wasylka et al., 2015; Szulejko and Kim, 2014) with significantly higher sensitivities with respect to the conventional detection of non-derivatized species.
+In this work, a simple and sensitive analytical method for the determination of aliphatic amines contained in atmospheric PM has been developed and validated.
+It makes use of a water extraction of amines, their derivatization by Fmoc-OSu (9-fluorenylmethoxycarbonyl-N-hydroxysuccinimide), and their instrumental analysis by UHPLC with fluorescence detection (FLD).
+The procedure has been applied for the determination of six volatile aliphatic amines (methylamine (MA), dimethylamine (DMA), ethylamine (EA), diethylamine (DEA), propylamine (PA), and butylamine (BA)) contained (as aminium salts) in PM10 samples of a highly anthropized area.
 The results are also preliminarily discussed to assess the contribution of aliphatic amines in the formation of secondary aerosol.

-2. Materials and Methods
+2 Materials and methods